msgsxj/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Variables and Data
- - groupData.txt has the tidy data set
+ - tidyData.txt has the tidy data set
- - groupData_feature.txt has corresponding feature names
+ - tidyData_feature.txt has corresponding feature names
  - all of the features are named descriptively,like "time...-mean-X" or "time...-std-Z" or "freq...-std"
  - all data are within [-1,1]